 The path to financial freedom is long and winding.
-On that journey you will need to know how to create an investment portfolio.
+On that journey you will need to know how to build an investment portfolio.
 Initially this statement sounded very scary to me but that is only because it contained the words investment and portfolio.
 When you hear those words you think about fund managers, stock brokers the JSE and rich millionaires.

-How to create an investment portfolio is nothing more than knowing what investments you have versus what you want and how to achieve this.
+How to build an investment portfolio is nothing more than knowing what investments you have versus what you want and how to achieve this.
 I used to think that I didn’t need to know this because I was not planning to have a stock portfolio.
 I have my employer pension fund and then I just buy diversified ETFs.
 Well it turns out that you do need to know the basics of an investment portfolio.
 Even if you are a passive investor like me.

 Your goals and risk profile